MalachiHibbins/IMU/_sources/3ExampleBatteryOutput.md

 {numref}`fig-kalman-constant` with H set to $1.115$ rather than $1$
 ```

-Varying H will lead to the Kalman filter converging to the wrong value since the measurement directly measures the state only satisfied by $H = 1$.
+Varying $H$ will lead to the Kalman filter converging to the wrong value since the measurement directly measures the state only satisfied by $H = 1$.

 ```{figure} image-6.png
 :name: fig-kalman-a-1004